 The latest HPI score ranks the Lithuanian passport as one of the thirty-one most travel-friendly passports across the world, tied in the 9th place with Australia, Iceland, and New Zealand.
-Lithuania is now ahead of neighboring Latvia and Estonia, which sit 10th and 11th on the list and grant free entry into 179 and 178 countries, respectively.
+Lithuania is now ahead of neighbouring Latvia and Estonia, which sit 10th and 11th on the list and grant free entry into 179 and 178 countries, respectively.

 For holders of the Lithuanian passport, obtaining a prior visa is still required when travelling to 46 destinations across the world.

 Singapore and Japan currently issue the most powerful passports, offering visa-free or visa-upon-arrival access to 189 countries.
 South Korea, Finland, and Germany tie for the second place with free entry to 187 destinations while Denmark, Italy, and Luxembourg jointly hold the third position with the score of 186.